lightbulblighter/Rboxlo/BLUEPRINT.md

         - Notable exception is 2016 (able to be compiled, no point in patching)
         - Security refers to RCEs; via DHTML or otherwise
             - These can be achieved through client-side Lua as well, but those types of patches, even if implemented in Rboxlo, are not listed here because it does not necessarily count as a "patch"
-        - Anticheat refers to the very mildest forms of anticheat; removing studio tools, basic textcode patch, or an Eggsploit patch(?? check back on this later)
+        - Anticheat refers to the very mildest forms of anticheat; removing studio tools, basic textcode patch, etc.
         - All patches patch for "usability"; name changing, extranet connections, rocky, etc. This is a given.
         - RobloxApp 2007: Security
         - RobloxApp 2008: Security